haraka/haraka-plugin-fcrdns/README.md

 ## rename boilerplate

-Replaces all uses of the word `template` with your plugin's name.
+Replaces all uses of the word `fcrdns` with your plugin's name.

 git push